 Why Is All of This Important?

-The Content Marketing Institute underlines how important all of this tech is to the future of content marketing.
+The Marketing Artificial Intelligence Institute underlines how important all of this tech is to the future of content marketing.
 One of the toughest challenges for marketers, one that we address in several posts, is the ability to create content at scale.

 Now, imagine you’re on the other side of that search request.
 You’re the one creating content for Bloomberg, or CNN Money, or even a brokerage firm.
 You’ve done your content marketing research and determined that daily reports on the stock market’s performance could increase traffic to your site.